Arelus

 The possible meaning of the last name Arelus according to experts

-Others lean toward a more abstract meaning, “the valiant man” or “the chief,” perhaps telling the social role or personality of the first bearer of the name.
+Others lean toward a more abstract meaning, “the valiant man” or “the chief,” perhaps telling the social function or personality of the first bearer of the name.
 I admit, I really like this kind of poetic interpretation.

 Some famous people bearing the name Arelus